mrshaun13/mrshaun13/README.md

 # Hey, I'm Shaun

-**Software engineer who builds things that work and helps others do the same.**
+**Software engineer who builds things that work and helps others do the same.
+My 'fix', is often fixing your issue**

 ---

 ## About Me

 19 years in the industry, mostly in private enterprise.
-I've maintained large scale global CDN infrastructure (100+ Tbps), built multiple high performing teams, survived corporate disasters, and helped build and launch globally impacting platforms (video streaming, game downloads, object storage).
+I've maintained large scale global CDN infrastructure (100+ Tbps), built multiple high performing teams, survived corporate disasters, and helped build and launch globally impacting platforms that people take for granted today (video streaming, game downloads, object storage).

 These days I spend as much time teaching as building.
 I believe the best engineers multiply themselves by lifting others up.